Ok, In Part 3 and Part 4, now outlined two concepts:

 Flywheels are a phenomenon within an operating model.
 So I call them operational flywheels.
 It’s when two or more operating activities improve each other reflexively.

-• Operating activity A makes operating activity B cheaper or faster or better.
+- Operating activity A makes operating activity B cheaper, faster or better.
 Such as using data to improve the customer experience.

-• And then operating activity B makes A cheaper or faster or better.
-Such as when the improved customer experience gets more usage and therefore generates even more data.
+- And then operating activity B makes A cheaper, faster or better.
+Such as when the improved customer experience causes more usage and therefore generates even more data.

 I generally look for operational flywheels to do one of four things:

-2. It accelerates growth.
-Often the flywheel will involve a sales or marketing function or agents.
-Or customer acquisition.
-And the flywheel accelerates growth.
+- Often the flywheel will involve a sales or marketing function.
+And can impact customer acquisition or sales.
+So the flywheel accelerates growth.

-3. It improves the operating performance and/or the rate of improvement of operating performance.
-So it makes something operationally cheaper, faster or better.
+- It makes something operationally cheaper, faster or better.
 Say the functioning of the factory.
 Or the performance of a machine learning function.

 However…